 Physical therapists are on the front lines of wound management in many healthcare settings, and treat patients during the most critical stages of wound care and healing.
 They possess in-depth knowledge of anatomy and tissue healing as well as mobility and positioning expertise.
-Specially trained Physical Therapists provide wound care to patients utilizing the most current and advanced wound care protocols.
-The Wound Care Therapy staff will work closely with your medical team to provide the most effective and efficient treatment for your wound.
+Specially trained physical therapists provide wound care to patients in the hospital and outpatient settings utilizing the most current and advanced wound care protocols.
+The wound care therapy staff will work closely with your medical team to provide the most effective and efficient treatment for your wound.

 Who would benefit from physical therapy wound care?

 Physical therapy wound care is for patients who have open wounds as a result of pressure, vascular insufficiency, trauma, surgery, and/or diabetes.
 The most common wounds that are treated by wound care physical therapist are:

 - Stage III, IV or unstageable pressure ulcers

 Patients must be referred by their physician to physical therapy wound care.